Jorge Oller

-Biography
+Early life and education

-He completed his primary education at the Methodist School and later his secondary education at Saint Francis College, completing them in 1974.
+Oller was born in Costa Rica in 1957.
+He completed his primary education at the Methodist School and his secondary education at Saint Francis College, completing them in 1974.
 He graduated in Business Administration from the University of Costa Rica.
 In 2002 he obtained his MBA from INCAE and the Global MBA from Georgetown University in a double degree with ESADE Business School in 2018.